Dress: 20th century

 In the early twentieth century, the look popularized by the Gibson Girl was fashionable.
 The upper part of women's dresses in the Edwardian era included a "pigeon breast" look that gave way to a corseted waist and an s-shaped silhouette.
 Women called their dresses "waists" if one-piece, or "shirtwaists," if it consisted of a skirt and a blouse.
 The bodice of the dresses had a boned lining.
 Informally, wealthy women wore tea gowns at home.
 These garments were looser, though not as loose as a "wrapper," and made of expensive fabric and laces.

 By 1910, the Edwardian look was replaced with a straighter silhouette.
-French designer, Paul Poiret, had a huge impact on the look of the time.
+French designer, Paul Poiret, had a large impact on the look of the time.
 Designs developed by Poiret were available in both boutiques and also in department stores.
 Popular dresses of the time were one-piece and included lingerie dresses which could be layered.
 At around the same time, in the United States, the American Ladies Tailors' Association developed a dress called the suffragette suit, which was practical for women to work and move around in.
 Another innovation of the 1910s was the ready availability of factory-made clothing.

 Waistlines started out high and by 1915 were below the natural waist.
 By 1920, waistlines were at hip-level.
 Between 1910 and 1920 necklines were lower and dresses could be short-sleeved or sleeveless.
 Women who worked during World War I preferred shorter dresses, which eventually became the dominant style overall.
 In addition to the shorter dresses, waistlines were looser and the dominant colors were black, white and gray.

 By 1920, the "new woman" was a trend that saw lighter fabrics and dresses that were easier to put on.
 Younger women were also setting the trends that older women started to follow.
-The dresses of the 1920s could be pulled over the head, were short and straight.
+The dresses of the 1920s could be pulled over the head and were short and straight.
 It was acceptable to wear sleeveless dresses during the day.
 Flapper dresses were popular until end of the decade.

 During World War II, dresses were slimmer and inspired by military uniforms.
 After WWII, the New Look, promoted by Christian Dior was very influential on fashion and the look of women's dresses for about a decade.

 Since the 1970s, no one dress type or length has dominated fashion for long, with short and ankle-length styles often appearing side by side in fashion magazines and catalogs.